pputz/cleaning-data/CodeBook.md

   - tGravityAcc_Std_Y: Standard deviation of gravity acceleration in direction Y.
   - tGravityAcc_Std_Z: Standard deviation of gravity acceleration in direction Z.

 Subsequently, Reyes-Ortiz et al. obtained Jerk signals of the body linear acceleration and angular velocity by deriving them in time.
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm.

   - tBodyAccJerk_Mean_X: Arithmetic mean of jerk signal of linear body acceleration in direction X.